 After doing our research, we selected lean, ground turkey for this Turkey and Veggie Dog Food recipe.
 We also added in a few nutrient rich vegetables to boost your pet’s health and wellness.
 As an extra bonus, we included olive oil in the mix.
 It not only provides essential fats for your dog’s healthy diet, but it also gives your dog’s coat the shine it deserves.

 NOTE: Check with your veterinarian before making any changes to your pet’s diet.
-Also, please be aware of any allergies your pet may have to specific ingredients and avoid ingredients which have caused reactions in your pets in the past.
+Also, please be aware of any allergies your pet may have to specific ingredients.
+Always avoid ingredients which have caused reactions in your pets in the past.
 If you are unsure about a specific ingredient found in one of our dog food recipes, introduce the food to your pets in small amounts first.

-2 tablespoons raw turkey or chicken liver, finely diced or pureed
+- 2 tablespoons chicken liver, finely diced or pureed, optional

-Add chopped vegetables to the turkey and liver, stir to combine.
-Add the olive oil and toss to combine with the turkey & veggie mixture.
+- Add the olive oil and toss with turkey & veggie mixture.
 Allow to cool before dividing into freezer safe containers.

-NOTE: Ziploc bags are great for freezing individual meals and should be labeled with the date of preparation and name of the meal.
-The amount frozen for each meal will depend on the weight of your dog.
+NOTE: Freezer-safe bags are great for freezing individual meals.
+Before tossing them into the freezer, make sure to label each bag with the date of preparation and name of the meal.
+The serving size for each meal will depend on the breed and weight of your dog.
 Check with your vet regarding how much to feed your dog on a daily basis.
-Allow to defrost in the refrigerator the night before serving.
+Always allow time to defrost each meal in the refrigerator the night before serving.